CStewartDev/SQL-Advanced-Lessons/README.md

  1. **Top-paying Data Analyst Jobs**: The highest paying jobs that allow remote work can be in the 200k range!
  2. **Skills for Top-Paying jobs** The top skills for top paying jobs are SQL, Python, Tableau and Excel.
  3. **Most In-Demand Skills** The highest demanded skills for Remote job postings are SQL, Excel, Python, Tableau and Power BI.
- 4. **Skills with Higher Salaries** The highest paying skills for remote jobs are Kafka, pytorch, perl, and and tensorflow.
+ 4. **Skills with Higher Salaries** The highest paying skills for remote jobs are Kafka, PyTorch, Perl, and TensorFlow.
 THis speaks to specific expertise offering a higher paying position.
+PyTorch and TensorFlow are specifically Geared toward AI, which should be kept in mind for the future.
+AI assitance with Data tasks seems inevitable.
  5. **Optimal Skills for Job Market Value** SQL is the most in demand skill, and offers a high average salary across all job postings.
 Notably, python, offers a slightly higher average pay, which tend to indicate that would be a good path to go down.
 Lastly, visualization tools have a combined gravity close to equal that of SQL itself, indication that data visualization is a key skill to know in this industry.
  ### Closing thoughts